Cast Iron Skillet

 Initial seasoning (for new or stripped pans):

-Why "almost dry" matters: Too much oil creates a sticky, uneven surface.
+Tip: "Almost dry" matters.
+Too much oil creates a sticky, uneven surface.
 The goal is a molecular-thin layer that polymerizes completely.
 Multiple thin coats build a better surface than one thick coat.

 For a complete walkthrough, see our guide to seasoning cast iron.

-- Soap is fine.
-Modern dish soap won't strip seasoning.
-The old advice against soap dates back to when soap contained lye, which dissolves polymerized oil.
-Today's mild soap is safe
+The old advice against soap dates back to when soap contained lye, which actually dissolves polymerized oil.
+Today's mild dish soap is completely safe for seasoned cast iron.

 Best uses for a cast iron skillet